LickyHoney/react-native-plantscanner/README.md

 # Plant Photo Saver App

+This project is based on a take-home coding assignment for a mobile developer role.
+It demonstrates my ability to work with React Native and Expo, and to structure a clean, functional mobile app.

 A simple and intuitive mobile app that allows users to capture photos of plants, add their details (name, image, notes), and view them in a list.
 Built with **React Native** and **Expo**, the app supports both **portrait** and **landscape orientations** for a smooth user experience.

 ---